iAM-AMR/iAM.AMR.DOC/source/04_models/architecture.rst

 Linking Modules in Analytica
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For a complete explanation of how to link filed modules to parent models in Analytica, see the `Analytica Wiki <https://wiki.lumina.com/index.php?title=Import_a_module_or_library>`_.
+For a practical example, see the iAM.AMR.HUB section.

 Some Important Points
 +++++++++++++++++++++